The Nicest Places in Every State in 2018

 The nicest places in America embody kindness and cooperation: Locals help out neighbors and strangers alike—and newcomers are welcomed as friends.

 Nicest Places in America

-We’ve picked our leading candidates in each state—but maybe you live in or know about another Nicest Place in America.
+We’ve picked our leading candidates in each state for 2018—but maybe you live in or know about another Nicest Place in America.
 Click here to tell us about it, and your hometown could end up on the cover of Reader’s Digest!

 Clay County, Alabama